radicazz/laya/docs/getting-started.md

 # Getting Started

-Quick path to a first window with Laya.
+Quick path to your first window with laya.

 ## Prerequisites

 - C++20 compiler (GCC 11+, Clang 14+, MSVC 2022+)
 - CMake 3.21 or newer

-## Add Laya to your project
+## Add to your project

 Recommended: CMake FetchContent handles SDL3 for you.